TylerLeonhardt/talk-proposals/talks/Management & Operations in the Serverless space: A brief history.md

 # Management & Operations in the Serverless space: A brief history

+or

+# Web Apps were not the first "Serverless": A brief history

 ## Elevator Pitch

 *You have 300 characters to sell your talk.
 This is known as the "elevator pitch".
 Make it as exciting and enticing as possible.*

+Long before the term "serverless" and modern Function-as-a-service offerings emerged, event-driven cloud compute was used all over the management and operations space.
+In this talk, we'll look at "serverless" before "serverless" and why you should consider this paradigm for non-client facing tasks.

 ## Description